 At this stage, the customer continues to acquire products from the organisation and utilize it.
 This may continue through the entire lifetime of the customer.
 Once the customer is satisfied, he will re-enter the organization’s Life Cycle and start the process over and over again.

 You should know that while the customer goes through the Life Cycle, he might be lost at any stage in the Life Cycle but it is also agreed upon that, it is better for you to lose a prospect than to lose a hard-earned customer.
-If loss of hard-earned customer continues uncontrolled, it is often referred to as “Customer attrition”.
+If the loss of hard-earned customer continues uncontrolled, it is often referred to as “Customer attrition”.

 There are two ways by which a prospect or a customer can drop out of the Life Cycle.
-The first one is known as “loss”; this is when you lost a prospect to your competitor just before they enter your Life Cycle.
+The first one is known as “loss”; this is when you lost a prospect to your competitor just before they enter your customer Lifecycle strategy.
 While nobody prays that this kind of loss should occur but at least it is desirable.
 This is due to the fact that you have not invested your hard earned money on the prospects before they enter your competitor’s Life Cycle.

 The second form of loss that can happen to an organization is called attrition which is more than an ordinary loss.
 It happens when your hard earned customers decide to join your competitors’ Life Cycle.
 Attrition has been defined as the erosion of customer loyalty after the customer moment leading to their capture by a competitor This kind of loss is painful as you have already invested in them.
 Such loss, should not occur when you can provide acceptable service to your customers.

 You should know that competition is one of the factors that influence movements in the CLC.
 One thing that determines the level at which an organisation need to be customer-centric has much to do with the level of competition that an organisation is facing from its competitors.

 The final goal of a customer-centric enterprise is to raise the exit harrier so that prospects are not easily lost to competitors and attrition of hard-earned customers is totally prevented.